Hardly anything must be as resistant as car tyres

 Your tyres form the essential bond between your vehicle and the ground.
 The tread grips the road as you drive.
 But if it's not deep enough, your car loses traction and suffers extended braking times.
-Shallow tread grooves make it harder to control the vehicle in wet weather and the chance of aquaplaning increases.
-To ensure your safety, measure the tread depth as part of your regular vehicle maintenance.
+Shallow tread grooves make it harder to control the vehicle in wet weather and the chance of aquaplaning increases, thus increases the risk of a serious accident.
+To ensure your safety, measure the tread depth and the tyre pressure as part of your regular vehicle maintenance.

 Therefore, check your tyres regularly, reduce your speed on wet and snowy roads and consider replacing your tyres in good time.

 Inform yourself before travelling abroad by car about the varying regional legal requirements of tread depth to avoid fines.